Dr Kalathmika Natarajan

 Lecturer in Modern South Asian History

 As a historian of modern South Asia, my research and teaching interests bring together the fields of migration studies, diplomatic history, and imperial and global history.
-I am interested in critical, bottom-up approaches to diplomatic history: my work locates histories of migration across the Indian Ocean and beyond as central to the making of postcolonial diplomacy.
+I am interested in critical, bottom-up approaches to diplomatic history and international relations: my work locates histories of migration across the Bay of Bengal and Indian Ocean as central to the making of postcolonial diplomacy.

 I am currently working on a book provisionally titled Coolie Migrants and the Making of Indian Diplomacy (forthcoming with Hurst).
 The book provides an alternate framework for Indian diplomatic history by recovering the figure of the 'coolie' migrant - thereby foregrounding histories of indenture and the regulation of mobility as intrinsic to postcolonial Indian diplomacy.
 It argues that Indian notions of the ‘international’ realm were shaped by the journeys of migrants and therefore remained a space of anxiety where the state sought to negotiate the ‘shame’ of the coolie.
-Such a framework has shaped its central proposition – that the diplomatic history of postcolonial India is imbued with the afterlives and vocabularies of indenture qua caste.
+Such a framework has shaped its central proposition – that the diplomatic history of postcolonial India is imbued with the afterlives and vocabularies of indenture/migration qua caste.

 My research interests are shaped by my interdisciplinary training in history and international relations.
 I am especially interested in critical approaches to diplomatic history, modern South Asian and Indian Ocean history, and histories of caste, migration, and mobility.
 My article exploring the history of India's postcolonial passport regime through its efforts to prevent the mobility of ‘lower’ caste and class migrants received an honourable mention for the 'Best Article' award (2024) by the Diplomatic Studies Section of the International Studies Association.